b-legrand/horror-stories-from-angular-server-side-rendering-in-production/public/horror-stories-from-angular-server-side-rendering-in-production.md

 <img src="images/aging.gif">

 ---
-- I have been using angular since the AngularJS days, it is my framework of choice
+- I have been using angular since the AngularJS days, it is my favourite front-end framework
 - I worked on a lot of different projects through the years and some used server side rendering with Angular and some did'nt use it.
 - I wanted to share some of the horror stories I've seen.
 - From all the times we broke down production ( yes, it happens )